google/clusterfuzz/docs/using-clusterfuzz/workflows/analyzing-fuzzer-performance.md

 Looking at the code coverage report, you can see which exact parts of the target program are tested by the fuzzer and which parts are never executed.
-If you set up a [code coverage builder] for ClusterFuzz, you can find links to the coverage reports on the Fuzzer Stats page.
+If you set up a [code coverage builder] for ClusterFuzz, you can find links to the coverage reports on the Fuzzer stats page.
 Otherwise, you can generate code coverage reports locally.
 For C and C++ targets, we recommend using [Clang Source-based Code Coverage].